AYeagerr/ARIA/README.md

 ## Technologies Used

-- HTML
-- CSS
-- JavaScript
-- Adobe XD
+- **HTML**: Structure of the website.
+- **CSS**: Styling and responsive design.
+- **JavaScript**: Interactive functionality and animations.
+- **GSAP (GreenSock Animation Platform)**: Advanced animations for a smooth and dynamic user experience.
+- **Swiper.js**: Responsive sliders for the premium plans section.
+- **Bootstrap**: Responsive layout and components.
+- **Adobe XD**: Initial design and prototyping.

 ## JavaScript Features

+- **GSAP Animations**:
+  - Smooth entrance animations for the navbar, main section (blobs, logo, text, capsule), features, premium plans, testimonials, and footer.
+  - Scroll-triggered animations for sections as they enter the viewport.
+  - Dynamic loading screen fade-out and a polished scroll-to-top button effect.
-- **Swiper.js:** Used for creating responsive sliders for the premium plans section.
+- **Swiper.js**: Responsive slider for the premium plans section with breakpoint adjustments.
-- **Lazy Loading:** Implemented to load images as the user scrolls, improving page load times and performance.
+- **Lazy Loading**: Images load as users scroll, optimizing performance and reducing initial page load time.
-- **Scroll to Top Button:** Added for better user navigation, with a smooth scroll effect.
-- **Capsule Animation:** Custom animation for enhanced user interaction.

 ### This website is fully responsive!